UnityMaster0/Multi-Turtle/README.md

 A simple project using Python and the Turtle library.
 The program can create three different types of drawings (spiral, random, and circle).
-Click on the Turtle window and then eneter the required information and it will draw where you clicked.
+Click on the Turtle window and then enter the required information and it will draw where you clicked.